trolster/urcli/.github/ISSUE_TEMPLATE.md

 Describe bugs using this template:

 ## Which version of Node.js are you running?
+You can see the version by running the following command: `node -v`.

+## Which version of `urcli` are you running?
+You can see the version by running the following command: `urcli -V`.

 ## What behavior were you expecting to see?